Search Menu

 “If you want the dog in the bed and the dog is dirty, give it a bath,” says Dr. Gavriele-Gold.
 “Germs are a different issue.
 Unless the dog has some kind of skin thing going on, dogs are not transmitting any diseases.”

-Refer To Sleep Studies
+Refer to Sleep Studies

 Those opposing sharing beds with dogs might cite the argument that dogs disturb our sleep.
 In reality, however, dogs may improve sleep habits, especially for those who have trouble falling asleep or live in colder climates.
-Your pup’s calm, deep breathing syncs to yours to become meditative and mindful.
-And their body temperature, which is three-to-six degrees above humans, really can keep you warm.
+Your dog’s calm, deep breathing syncs to yours to become meditative and mindful.
+Plus, their body temperature, which is three-to-six degrees above humans, really can keep you warm.
 Of course, any time you add another body to a bed, whether it’s a toddler or a puppy, the potential for sleep disturbance exists.

 “Sleep issues could be compounded, in which case the dog loses.
 The dog is out,” Dr. Gavriele-Gold says.